65% of DOL Audited Plans Paid Fines Averaging $612,477!

 “If you don’t know where you are going, any road will get you there.” – Lewis Carroll

 We begin by obtaining and organizing all relative facts, goals and objectives.
 Next, we use those facts to research and formalize a solution to meet the requirements, much like an architect designing a building.

 Not until the structure is agreed upon and fully documented do we begin the process to implement the plan.
-At this time, we work closely with all involved parties to assure a smooth and successful transition to the new structure.
+At this time, we work closely with all involved parties to assure a smooth and successful training and implementation schedule.

 After successful implementation the process of continual monitoring of all aspects of the plan (custodian, TPA, Record Keeper, Education providers and plan investments) is reported to the plan fiduciary committee quarterly.

 Our process, developed by the Center for Fiduciary Excellence (CEFEX), in conjunction with the American Institute of Certified Public Accountants (AICPA) and the American Bar Association (ABA), is considered the de facto standard often referenced by legal scholars.